-Each year in the United States, approximately 50,000 individuals with autism spectrum disorder (ASD) turn 18 years old (Shattuck et al., 2014).
-According to 2016 Center for Disease Control (CDC) data, prevalence of ASD in eight-year-olds rose dramatically from 1 in 150 in 2002 to 1 in 68 in 2012 (Christensen et al., 2016).
+Each year in the United States, approximately 50,000 individuals with autism spectrum disorder (ASD) turn 18 years old.
+According to 2016 Center for Disease Control (CDC) data, prevalence of ASD in eight-year-olds rose dramatically from 1 in 150 in 2002 to 1 in 68 in 2012.
 The 2002 cohort is now 23 years of age.
-Thus, across the next 10 years, we can expect a 123% increase in the number of youth with ASD exiting secondary school.
-There are significant concerns about how this increase will affect our transition and adult disability service systems.
-Research to understand the unique needs of this growing population is urgently needed, in order to develop services and programs that facilitate opportunities for fulfilling, self-determined lives.
+Thus, across the next decade, we can expect a 123% increase in the number of youth with ASD exiting secondary school.
+There are significant concerns about how this increase will affect the transition and adult disability service systems.
+Research to understand the unique needs of this growing population is urgently needed, in order to develop services and programs that facilitate opportunities for people on the autism spectrum to lead fulfilling, self-determined lives.

 Since the 2013 IACC Strategic Plan Update, there has been continued progress in understanding adult life for those on the autism spectrum.
 Nearly every study finds that adults with ASD have difficulty accessing disability and medical services, experience high rates of unemployment and underemployment, face difficulties in daily living skills and achieving independence, and contend with elevated rates of physical and mental health problems.
 However, we also know that some individuals with autism do experience positive outcomes.
-Little progress has been made in understanding how to best support these individuals and their families (and in allocating funding to do so) so that good outcomes are the norm rather than the exception.
+Little progress has been made in understanding how best to support these individuals and their families so good outcomes are the norm rather than the exception.
 This leaves providers and policy makers with an absence of evidence-based knowledge to use when deciding which services, supports, and programs will be most beneficial to adults with ASD, and few resources to implement those programs.

-The increasingly influential voice of the self-advocacy community has made evident the vast heterogeneity in strengths, impairments, and functioning among adults with ASD.
-Thus, real progress toward achieving the Aspirational Goal is even more challenging than previously thought, as it is highly unlikely that any given service, or program can effectively meet the needs of all (or even most) adults with ASD.
-Yet, these same voices also highlight the many and varied ways that adults with ASD can make rich contributions to society, making it even more imperative to understand how to support them in achieving satisfying, self-fulfilling lives.
+The increasingly influential voice of the self-advocacy community has highlighted the vast heterogeneity in strengths, impairments, and functioning among adults with ASD.
+Thus, real progress toward achieving the Aspirational Goal is even more challenging than previously thought, as it is highly unlikely that any given service, or program can effectively meet the needs of all adults with ASD.
+Yet, these same voices also highlight the many and varied ways that adults with ASD can make rich contributions to society, making it even more imperative to understand how to support them in achieving their highest potential.